maths/moodle-qtype_stack/doc/en/Authoring/Deploying.md

 # Deploying

-Computer aided assessment of mathematics works in the following phases.
+Computer-aided assessment of mathematics works in the following phases.

 1. [Authoring](../Authoring/index.md),
 2. [Testing](Testing.md) and